sveltejs/kit/documentation/docs/20-core-concepts/50-state-management.md

 ## Avoid shared state on the server

-While browsers are _stateful_ (state is stored in memory as the user interacts with the application), servers are _stateless_ (the content of the response is determined entirely by the content of the request) — conceptually, at least.
+Browsers are _stateful_ — state is stored in memory as the user interacts with the application.
+Servers, on the other hand, are _stateless_ — the content of the response is determined entirely by the content of the request.

+Conceptually, that is.
 In reality, servers are often long-lived and shared by multiple users.
 For that reason it's important not to store data in shared variables.
 For example, consider this code:

 ```js
 // @errors: 7034 7005